MangiameliFabio/MangiameliFabio/README.md

 ### Scary Dark Dungeon
 Scary Dark Dungeon was created during the [miniBeansjam 9](https://itch.io/jam/minibeansjam9).
 The theme for this game jam was "We are not alone" and we had 48 hours to develop it.
 Our game was rated place 15 out of 26 submissions!

-In Scary Dark Dungeon you play John, a clueless farmer boy which fell through a hole into a dungeon.
-You know have tohelp him finding his way out.
+In Scary Dark Dungeon, you play John, a clueless farmer boy who fell through a hole into a dungeon.
+You now have to help him find his way out.

 Feel free to [download](https://fabiomangiameli.itch.io/scary-dark-dungeon) and play Scary Dark Dungeon.
 You can find the source code in the [repository](https://github.com/zwietabak/beansjam23).